The F-35A Lightning II will provide for Australia’s future air combat and strike needs.

 In the future, a fourth operational squadron will be considered for RAAF Base Amberley, for a total of 100 F-35As.

-The first F-35A aircraft will arrive in Australia in 2018 and the first squadron, Number 3 Squadron, will be operational in 2021.
+The first F-35A aircraft is scheduled to be accepted into Australian service in 2018 and the first squadron, Number 3 Squadron, will be operational in 2021.
 All 72 aircraft are expected to be fully operational by 2023.

 The F-35A will provide Australia with a fifth generation aircraft at the forefront of air combat technology, to provide a networked force-miltiplier effect in terms of situational awareness and combat effectiveness.